pace/cloud-sdk-ios/docs/index.md

 </dict>
 ```

-`REDIRECT_URI` and `CLIENT_ID` must be shared with the Pace team to register them.
+Contact PACE to setup `REDIRECT_URI` and `CLIENT_ID`.

-More information can be found in [IDKit](#idkit)
+Please refer to [IDKit](#idkit) for more information, e.g. if you want to use custom OIDC configurations.

-### Step 4: Setup Deep linking
+### Step 4: Setup deep linking

-Some of our services (e.g. the onboarding of PayPal payment methods) open the URL in the `SFSafariViewController` due to security reasons.
-After completion of the process the user is redirected back to the App web view via deep linking.
+Some of our services (e.g. the onboarding of PayPal payment methods) open the URL in the `SFSafariViewController`, due to security reasons.
+After completion of the process the user is redirected back to the app's web view via deep linking.

-To ensure this works as aspected you have to specify the `pace.YOUR_CLIENT_ID` in the app target’s custom URL scheme (please refer to [Apple’s doc](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) on how to set up the custom URL scheme).
+To ensure this works as expected you have to specify the `pace.YOUR_CLIENT_ID` in the app target’s custom URL scheme (please refer to [Apple’s doc](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) on how to set up the custom URL scheme).

 Catch redirect in `AppDelegate`'s `application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey: Any] = [:]) -> Bool` and forward it to `PACECloudSDK.shared.application(open:)`